gleneivey/wontomedia/deploy/wontology-on-a2hosting/README.markdown

  * All cPanel setup (database & db user creation, RoR app creation [for the 'production' environment], port forwarding) has already been done
  * the A2 account's local user name is:  glenivey
- * the A2 account's user's local gem path is:
+ * the A2 account's directories are organized as indicated by the constants at the top of install-wontomedia.rb
-      /home/glenivey/ruby/gems
-   (the A2 default)
- * the cPanel RoR configuration for the app's home directory is:
-      /home/glenivey/etc/rails_apps/WontoMedia
-   (the A2 default path for an app named "WontoMedia")
- * the correct content for the app's local config-directory files is located at:
-      /home/glenivey/wm.*

 At a high level, installation is accomplished by:
  * building a release gem locally
  * scp'ing the gem to the A2 host
  * performing "gem install -l" on the new gem
- * copying in the config/* files
+ * copying in and updating the config/* files
- * updating the config/environment.rb file to include the account-specific gem directory
- * ensuring that there is symbolic link from the point in ~/etc where A2 expects the RoR app that points to the correct place in the local gem directory
+ * ensuring that there is symbolic link from the point in ~/etc where A2 expects the RoR app that points to the correct place in the local gem install directory

 ----------------------------------------------------------------